 Working at height occurs in a number of different industries and it can have very serious safety risks.
 Employers are responsible for ensuring that their employees are safe when working at height, whether working at a height of 5 metres or 50 metres above the ground.

-In order to ensure a safe working environment when tasks are being carried out at height, it is essential that everyone involved has the right health and safety training.
+In order to create a safe working environment when tasks are being carried out at height, it is essential that everyone involved has the right working at height training.
 The appropriate course will provide workers and employees with the information and guidance that they need to establish a safe working environment at height.

 It is the moral and legal responsibility of the employer to ensure that all work is being carried out safely, which includes taking all reasonable action to ensure health and safety in the workplace.
 Before carrying out any work at height, an employer should carry out a risk assessment.
 A working at height risk assessment is designed to determine the potential risks that might affect workers and figure out what measures should be taken to avoid them.

 First of all, the employer should look for any hazards that might affect working at height.
 Is the roof that employees are standing on fragile?
 Are they carrying out complex work with ladders?
 Take a close look at the working procedures and figure out who might be harmed and how it could happen.

 Next, determine whether or not there are any preventative measures in place to deal with these identified risks.
 If not, what measures should be implemented.
 For example, if there are any areas with no guardrails, can guardrails be installed?
 Also, if any working procedures need to be adapted to make them safer, this should be outlined clearly in a guide for employees.

 Which Industries Require Working at Height?

 There are many different industries that require working at height where employees might be in danger.
 For example, workers in maintenance and construction often work at height, including window cleaners, decorators and painters.
 Also, workers who repair or install telephone poles or roofing installers also work at height on a regular basis.